JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 See the [Grouping Actions](grouping_action.md) tutorial for examples of creating action groups.

 ## Registering Actions
-There are two main ways to register an action: either by listing it in the `<actions>` section of a plugin's `plugin.xml` file or through code.
+There are two main ways to register an action: either by listing it in the `<actions>` section of a plugin's <path>plugin.xml</path> file or through code.

 ### Registering Actions in plugin.xml
-Registering actions in `plugin.xml` is demonstrated in the following reference examples, which document all elements and attributes used in the `<actions>` section and describe each element's meaning.
+Registering actions in <path>plugin.xml</path> is demonstrated in the following reference examples, which document all elements and attributes used in the `<actions>` section and describe each element's meaning.

 #### Setting the Override-Text Element